levante-framework/levante-dashboard/README.md

-# ROAR Dashboard
+# Levante Dashboard

-This web app serves as the participant and administrator dashboard for the Rapid Online Assessment of Reading (ROAR) platform.
+This web app serves as the participant and administrator dashboard for the  Learning Variability Network Exchange (LEVANTE) platform.

 If you would like to contribute to this project, please read the [contribution guide](.github/CONTRIBUTING.md).